lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### v15
 1. Process: Workflow Type, STEM Integration & Data-Definitions, Values, Agenda, Methods, Policies (including for predictables issues problems and collapse elements: scope-churn, panic-halting, planning-blackout), Coordinated Decisions, (Data/System)Ecology: Collapse & Productivity (default option: Agile, Kahneman-Tversky, Definition-Studies)
 - process/policy areas may be seen as preventable-predictable-collapse-areas; each is an area of preventable mistakes that are not automatically self-preventing and that must be deliberately prevented.
-- not accounting for different workflows (e.g. frontend, backend, data-science, production machine-learning, R&D, test-reporting, etc.) will lead to delays and failures that should not have occurred, and in the absence of communication and learning these failures may be invisible and repeated indefinately.
+- not accounting for different workflows (e.g. frontend, backend, data-science, production machine-learning, R&D, test-reporting, etc.) will lead to delays and failures that should not have occurred.
+In the absence of communication and learning, these failures may be invisible and repeat indefinately because they are not seen and understood.
 2. Schedule: (Duration; Start date; Iteration Interval) -- timelines that need to be short but are never articulated or planned for are unlikely to usually spontaneously match the needed short scale planning needs.
 -- timelines that need to be long but are never articulated or planned for are unlikely to usually spontaneously match the needed long scale planning needs.